railz-ai/railz-visualizations/CONTRIBUTING.md

 ### Formatting

-Railz Visualizations makes use of stylelint and eslint, therefore enable linting in your editor for automatic lint detection will make it easy for you to commit your code.
+Accounting Data as a Service™ Visualizations makes use of stylelint and eslint, therefore enable linting in your editor for automatic lint detection will make it easy for you to commit your code.

 To format, run: `yarn lint`